-A particular niche within product design that has significantly benefited from rendering and visualization techniques is that of 3D furniture rendering.
-Many facets of the entire product lifecycle – from initial design concepts through e-commerce to the end customer – have used the benefits provided by rendering to great success.
+A particular niche within product design that has significantly benefited from rendering and visualization techniques is 3D furniture rendering.
+Many facets of the entire product lifecycle – from initial design concepts through e-commerce to the end customer – have benefitted from furniture rendering.

-Let’s take a minute to discuss the scope of 3D furniture rendering and then move to a discussion of the benefits afforded by the technology along with reviewing some practical examples.
+Let’s take a minute to discuss the scope of 3D furniture rendering.
+Then we'll move to a discussion of the benefits afforded by the technology and review some real-world examples.

-3D furniture rendering is simply a use of product rendering.
-At a macro level, product rendering can be defined as “...the automatic process of generating a photorealistic or non-photorealistic image from a 2D or 3D model by means of computer programs.”
+3D furniture rendering is one type of product rendering.
+At a macro level, product rendering is defined as “the automatic process of generating a photorealistic or non-photorealistic image from a 2D or 3D model by means of computer programs.”

-Once the model generation is complete, then it next goes through the rendering process.
-Here is where you can produce images that come to life!
-By using advanced parameters including (but not limited to) shading, shadow generation, reflection, texture mapping, diffraction, diffusion, and depth of field, realistic 2D images can be printed out, or the actual model can be rotated and visualized in 3D space on a high-definition computer monitor.
+Once the model has been generated, it next goes through the rendering process.
+This is the step where images come to life!
+By using advanced parameters including (but not limited to) shading, shadow generation, reflection, texture mapping, diffraction, diffusion, and depth of field, realistic 2D images are created that be can be printed out, or the actual model can be rotated and visualized in 3D space on a high-definition computer monitor.
 Some of the rendering packages regularly used include:

-Some of the modeling packages have rendering capabilities already integrated (such as SolidWorks); however, their feature sets may not be as robust as a standalone product.
-The capabilities may be more than adequate depending on what your needs are.
+Some of the modeling packages have rendering capabilities already integrated (such as SolidWorks); however, their feature sets may not be as robust as those found in stand-alone products.
+The capabilities may be more than adequate, depending on what your needs are.

 Images that are created with traditional 2D technologies are quickly becoming a thing of the past.
-While it’s entirely possible to display design intent, the resulting images are relatively flat and lack the ability to really flesh out all the nuances of a particular design.
+Even though it’s entirely possible to display design intent in two dimensions, the resulting images are relatively flat and lack the ability to really flesh out all the nuances of a particular design.
 The static nature of 2D images is a limiting factor as well.
 Viewing an object from one viewpoint isn’t necessarily enough to convey the complete message.

-By using 3D rendering for your furniture designs, you will be able to open a new world of possibilities.
-Since a 3D rendering is generated from the complete geometry of a product, the viewpoints that can be created from rotating in 3D space is practically unlimited.
-Having the ability to gain additional understanding of what a design truly encompasses is the true path to customer comprehension.
+By working with a 3D furniture rendering service for your designs, you will be able to open a new world of possibilities.
+Since a 3D rendering is generated from the complete geometry of a product, the viewpoints that can be created from rotating in 3D space are practically unlimited.
+Having the ability to gain an additional understanding of what a design truly encompasses is the best path to customer comprehension.

-The basic issue here is the lack of flexibility.
-No matter how much time is spent on the session, there is no feasible way to determine (and generate) images for all of the product viewpoints that may be the most attractive for ultimate product presentation within a set of advertising copy.
-Another factor to consider with traditional photography is the fact that once the session is complete, all you have to work with is the material from the session.
+The fundamental issue here is the lack of flexibility.
+No matter how much time is spent on the session, there is no feasible way to generate images for all of the product viewpoints that may be the most attractive for the ultimate product presentation within a set of advertising copy.
+Another thing to consider with traditional photography is the fact that once the session is complete, all you have to work with is the material from the session.

-Moving to an advertising strategy that uses 3D furniture rendering, however, will open up practically infinite possibilities.
+Working with a 3D furniture rendering services firm to develop an advertising strategy, however, will open up practically infinite possibilities.
 Since the realism that can be achieved with today’s rendering advancements is so advanced, it’s entirely possible to move away from photo-based strategies altogether.
-Viewpoints and perspectives can be determined with a few rolls and clicks of a mouse instead of an extensive photo campaign.
+New viewpoints and perspectives can be created with a few clicks of a mouse instead of an extensive photo campaign.

-This may be more of a niche benefit, but the cost and time savings that can be realized from 3D furniture rendering can most certainly be read across to the manufacturing sector as well.
-It’s not limited just to the end customer or advertising uses.
+The benefits of 3D furniture rendering aren't limited just to the end customer or marketing departments.
+The cost and time savings that can be realized by working with a 3D furniture rendering services company can most certainly be read across to the manufacturing sector as well.

 As a part of this, design changes can be implemented quickly and easily, certainly in a more efficient fashion than having to build a whole separate, unique physical piece.
 Fabric patterns, types, and colors can be modified on the fly.
 Revision control is a benefit as well in those cases where your new ideas do not work out as you thought they would.

-Back to our discussion on the benefits of using 3D furniture rendering to reduce your advertising budget, imagine the possibilities that can be related to an online shopping space.
+Getting back to our discussion on the benefits of using a 3D furniture rendering company to reduce your advertising budget, imagine the possibilities that can be related to an online shopping space.
 A well-designed online store has quality images and descriptions for each individual item.
-Having to rely on getting traditional photographic images of every single product inflates both costs for the infrastructure to the time needed to get all of those images compiled.
+Having to rely on getting traditional photographs of every single product inflates both costs for the infrastructure and the time needed to get all of those images compiled.
 The time and cost savings by using 3D rendering designers for your furniture products are real.

 Enhancement of the overall customer experience on your site can be realized as well.
-We live in a world where mass customization is the norm.
-People want to get things in the configurations and colors that are best for their needs.
-The use of rendering technology will easily let your end customer pick their options and see immediate results.
-Many times, this includes fully detailed 3D furniture models that can be rotated and viewed from any vantage point in addition to being able to see how the product will look with a range of colors.
+We live in a world where mass customization is the norm, but people want to buy products in the configurations and colors that are best for their needs.
+The use of rendering technology will let your end customers easily pick their options and see immediate results.
+Customers can view 3D furniture models that can be rotated and viewed from any vantage point, and they can see how products will look in a range of colors and fabrics.

-Without a doubt, one of the best examples of how 3D furniture rendering was successfully implemented as a business strategy is IKEA – one of the largest and most well-known furniture suppliers in the market.
+Without a doubt, one of the best examples of how 3D furniture rendering has been successfully implemented as a business strategy is IKEA – one of the largest and most well-known furniture suppliers in the market.

 As far back as 2006, IKEA started using 3D furniture renderings in their marketing materials – both in their catalog and also on their website.
-Fast forward to even 2015, and at least 75 percent of the images they used are renderings.
-It’s probably a fair statement to say that the percentage is much higher than that going into 2019.
+Fast forward to 2015, and at least 75% of the images used were renderings.
+It’s probably a fair statement to say that the percentage is much higher than that now.

 IKEA takes its use of rendering to the next level.
-Not only does their website consist almost entirely of rendered images, but they also have DIY design utilities built-in where you can take those images and place them against a 3D rendered landscape (for outdoors) or a completely rendered room background (indoors).
+Not only does their website consist almost entirely of rendered furniture images, but it also has built-in DIY design utilities that enable you to place those images against a completely rendered room background (for indoors) or a 3D rendered landscape (for outdoors).

-Up to now, we have been discussing 3D furniture rendering where the rendered image itself is the focal point.
 Rendered furniture models can also be used in a support function as well.
-Consider an architect that is reviewing a building design with a client.
+Consider an architect who is reviewing a building design with a client.
 Just showing a few empty rooms would be pretty boring.
-Similar to the concept that IKEA uses with designing a room, entire interior (or exterior) designs can be realized without once ever taking a trip to the furniture store.
+By using a rendering process similar to the one on IKEA's website, entire interior (or exterior) designs can be realized without once ever taking a trip to the furniture store.

-Substantial time and cost savings can be realized by using 3D furniture rendering.
-Whether you possess all of the software packages and skills needed, or if you’re just looking for a DIY answer to designing a room for your own home, Cad Crowd is your resource for a global team of qualified designers that can bring your 3D furniture rendering needs to life.
+Substantial time and cost savings can be realized by using a 3D furniture rendering firm.
+Whether you possess all of the software packages and skills needed, or if you’re just looking for a DIY answer to designing a room for your own home, Cad Crowd is your resource for a global team of qualified designers who can bring your 3D furniture rendering to life.
 Contact us for a free quote today!

-Cad Crowd is a leader in the CAD design, 3D modeling, and 3D rendering world.
-We provide custom service for all sorts of projects on demand, thanks to our network of pre-vetted and qualified freelancers.
+Cad Crowd is the leader in the CAD design, 3D modeling, and 3D rendering world.
+We provide custom design services for all sorts of projects on demand, thanks to our network of pre-vetted and qualified freelancers.
 Regardless of what type of work you need to have done, trust us to help you figure it out.
 Contact us for a free quote to get started today.